-The Swearer Center of Public Service is proud to announce the launch of Swearer Sparks, an online platform for stories of social innovation at Brown University.
+The Swearer Center of Public Service is proud to announce the launch of Swearer Sparks, an online platform for stories of social change at Brown University.

 Swearer Sparks was designed with the belief that innovative, thoughtful approaches to social change depend on the exchange of people’s experiences and ideas.
 On this website, users can: